Decaffeinated coffee contains similar health benefits when compared to caffeinated coffee. But it may smell and taste different.

 Here are some benefits that probably only apply to regular coffee, not decaf:

-- Reduced risk of mild depression and suicidal thoughts in women (45, 46).
+- reduced risk of mild depression and suicidal thoughts in women (

-However, it is worth mentioning again that the research on regular coffee is way more extensive than what is available for decaf.
+However, it’s worth mentioning again that the research on regular coffee is way more extensive than what’s available for decaf.

-Bottom Line: Regular coffee provides many health benefits that do not apply to decaf.
-These include improved mental health, increased metabolic rate, enhanced athletic performance and a lower risk of liver damage.
+Regular coffee provides many health benefits that do not apply to decaf.
+These include improved mental health, increased metabolic rate, enhanced athletic performance, and a lower risk of liver damage.

-Excess caffeine may overwhelm the central nervous system, cause restlessness, anxiety, digestive problems, heart arrhythmia or trouble sleeping in sensitive individuals.
+Excess caffeine may also overwhelm the central nervous system, cause restlessness, anxiety, digestive problems, heart arrhythmia, or trouble sleeping in sensitive individuals.

 Those with certain medical conditions may also require caffeine-restricted diets.
-This includes patients taking prescription medications that can interact with caffeine (3).
+This includes people who are taking prescription medications that can interact with caffeine (

 Additionally, pregnant and breastfeeding women are advised to limit their caffeine intake.
-Children, adolescents, and individuals suffering from anxiety or trouble sleeping are advised to do so as well (50).
+Children, adolescents, and individuals diagnosed with anxiety or who have trouble sleeping are advised to do so as well (

 Coffee is one of the healthiest beverages on the planet.

-However, not everyone can drink coffee, because the caffeine can cause problems in some individuals.
+However, not everyone can drink coffee.
+For some people, the caffeine can cause problems.

-For these people, decaf is an excellent way to enjoy coffee, except without the side effects of too much caffeine.
+For these individuals, decaf is an excellent way to enjoy coffee without the side effects of too much caffeine.

-Decaf has most of the same health benefits, but none of the side effects.
+Decaf has most of the same health benefits as regular coffee, but none of the side effects.